WaggleMail/docs/README.md

 Waggle is currently under active development and the prototype was presented in the Swarm One mainnet release event.

-We expect to release it in 2021.
+We expect to release Waggle in 2021.
 Please follow us to receive updates about the project.

 ## Protocol Overview